Adchang91/dsc-git-intro-qz/README.md

 ( )`git commit "I'm coding"`
 (X)`git commit -m "I'm coding"`

-?: What is the correct commit syntax for all changes with a message?
+?: How can you both stage and commit all changes with a message in one step?

 ( )`git message -am "I'm coding"`
 ( )`git add -a "I'm coding"`